INDIVIDUAL HERBS

 Tonifies the Middle Jiao and alleviates pain and coldness

-Middle Jiao Deficiency Cold with Excess salivation, a pale coat with a white coat and a deep, slow pulse
+Middle Jiao Deficiency Cold with Excess salivation, a pale tongue with a white coat and a deep, slow pulse

 Moistens the Lungs and stops coughs